Murali4294/HR-Analytics-Tableau-Dashboard/README.md

 5)Dashboard Design:
 Designed multiple dashboards:
-Then Finally Combine All Tableau Sheet and then make tableau dashboard
+Then Finally Combine All Tableau Sheet and then make HR dashboard

 Tools & Technologies:
 Tableau Public